KhaledAlharthi/HailCPC2017/README.md

 # Repo Structure
 The repo has folders with letter names, each folder contains:

-- PDF file containing the problem statement.
+- Image (jpeg) containing the problem statement.
 - Java file containing the solution.
 - Input sample